 - There were no outlets on my bus, but there might have been on other bus lines.
 Be sure to double check the bus amenities when you are booking.
 I took a portable phone charger so I wouldn’t need to worry about finding an outlet.

-- Factor in additional time.
+- Factor in more time than the itinerary indicates.
 The ticket says it’s a five or six hour ride, but it will take longer than that.
 If you run into issues like we did, you could be spending ten or twelve hours on the road.

 Like what you read?
 Pin it!